 - If the child is taking an exam in music or dance or is attending a sporting event where they are representing the county we would need to see official evidence of the date and time the child is required to be there;

 - We will still be taking the child’s attendance into account and it will need to be on target for authorisation to be considered.

-- St. Catherine’s do not consider exceptional leave to include reasons such as; ‘convenience or value for money holiday’.
-However, each exceptional leave request will be considered on it’s on merits by the Headteacher, bearing special circumstances in mind, current attendance figures and amount of previous requests.
+St. Catherine’s do not consider exceptional leave to include reasons such as; ‘convenience or value for money holiday’.
+However, each exceptional leave request will be considered on it’s own merits by the Headteacher, bearing special circumstances in mind, current attendance figures and amount of previous requests.

 St. Catherine’s endeavours in every way possible to encourage and promote excellent attendance.
 Certificates are issued to children with excellent attendance and individual class are award weekly attendance trophies to motivate and encourage pupils to value their attendance.
 All end of year reports to parents include a copy of the child’s attendance record.
 Either very good or poor attendances are noted by the Head Teacher and a written remark may be made on the report.